FinnNahon/finnnahon.github.io/content/posts/the_emerald_of_the_equator.md

 ---
 author: "Finn"
 date: 2024-12-20
-linktitle: the emerald of the equator
+linktitle: the emerald of the equator (indonesia)
-title: the emerald of the equator
+title: the emerald of the equator (indonesia)
 weight: 10
 BookToc: true
 draft: false